ansible-collections/junipernetworks.junos/docs/junipernetworks.junos.junos_acls_module.rst

 -----

 .. note::
-   - This module requires the netconf system service be enabled on the device being managed.
+   - This module requires the netconf system service be enabled on the device being managed
-   - This module works with connection ``netconf``.
-See `the Junos OS Platform Options <../network/user_guide/platform_junos.html>`_.
+   - This module works with connection ``netconf``
+   - See `the Junos OS Platform Options <https://docsansiblecom/ansible/latest/network/user_guide/platform_junoshtml>`_
    - Tested against JunOS v18.4R1